noaione/Encode-Scripts/[N4O]/Bocchi the Rock!/README.md

   - 05: No close match, using personal screenshot
   - 06: Two version, one has the guitar case """cleaned"""
   - 08: Custom rain particles
-  - 12: Same with 05, using the sky because of the episode title.